 Sunlight winked at us through the shaded canopy of Elm and Cottonwood trees as we bounded out of our school bus and drank in the fragrant breezes that floated off of Rice Lake.
 A rite of passage was about to be celebrated by myself and the entire 6th Grade of our school there in our beloved hometown of Kiester, Minnesota.
 June of 1966 welcomed in a perfect Midwest day and brought to an end the era of my Grade School experience, encompassing Kindergarten through 6th Grade.
-In the Fall, my classmates and I were to begin our first year of a six year High School.
-Seventh through Twelfth Grades, in our local educational school system, were considered High School.
-There were no “middle or intermediate” schools in those days in our area.
+In the Fall, my classmates and I were to begin our first year of High School.
+True, it was technically a Junior High of Seventh and Eighth Grade, but our grade levels and that of the Ninth through Twelfth Grades, shared the same building.
+It, therefore, felt, in all regards as if we were locked arms with our upper classmates in our local educational school system.

 Once our teachers (Mrs. Barton & Mrs. Scofield) had given us 6th Graders the expected parameters of proper behavior, we were released to explore the joyful wonders of Pihl’s (sounds like “peels”) Park.
 That lovely rural park setting was named after Mr. Joseph Pihl who donated his personal retreat to the community for all to enjoy……and THAT we did!!